Daplugg23/zotify/README.md

 4. Consistent behavior when running Zotify through the batch file or directly from the terminal.
 5. Added prompt for input when no URL is provided as an argument.
 6. Improved Unicode handling for URLs and search queries.
+7. Added a specific user agent for authentication to enable synced lyrics download.

 ### What do I do if I see "Your session has been terminated"?